Horní Moštěnice: History

 On 18–19 June 1945, Slovak Germans from Dobšiná were passing through Přerov while being transported back to Slovakia.
-Here they were taken out of the train by Slovakian soldiers, taken outside the city to the hill Švédské šance, where they were forced to dig their own graves and all were shot (71 men, 120 women and 74 children).
+Here they were taken out of the train by Slovak soldiers, taken outside the city to the hill Švédské šance, where they were forced to dig their own graves and all were shot (71 men, 120 women and 74 children).

+Demographics

+Economy

+There are three mineral springs in Horní Moštěnice.
+The best-known of them is bottled under the brand Hanácká kyselka.

 Transport

-The road from Přerov to Otrokovice, which replaces an unfinished section of the D1 motorway, passes through the municipality.
+The I/55 road from Přerov to Otrokovice, which replaces an unfinished section of the D1 motorway, passes through the municipality.

 Sights

-The remains of the fortifications are still on the hill and are protected as a monument.
+The remains of the fortifications are still on the hill and are protected as a cultural monument.

 The late Baroque Church of the Assumption of the Virgin Mary dates from 1792.

 The Horní Moštěnice Castle was built in the 18th century on the site of an old fortress.
 After insensitive reconstructions in the 20th century, only the façade was partially preserved.
 Today it houses the municipal office.
 Adjacent to the castle is a park with a several hundred years old ginkgo biloba tree.

-In Horní Moštěnice there are three mineral springs.
-The best-known of them is bottled under the brand Hanácká kyselka.

 Paleontology

-Sometimes prior to 1945 a fossil tooth of a megalosauroid theropod dinosaur was found on Švédské šance.
-It comes from the Late Jurassic sediments and it belonged to a middle sized theropod dinosaur about 5 meters long.
+Sometimes prior to 1945, a fossil tooth of a megalosauroid theropod dinosaur was found on Švédské šance.
+It comes from the Late Jurassic sediments and it belonged to a middle sized theropod dinosaur about 5 metres long.